 - Sixth Form Which careers will suit you?

 2. Learning from career and labour market information

 Labour market information (LMI) tells you about the workplace or labour market.
 Labour market information describes the condition of the labour market, past and present, as well as future projections.
 It makes clear where work opportunities are increasing or decreasing, what occupations exist, what you need to study to become a professional in that occupation, what is required to take up an occupation, how one can find a job, change job or progress in a career.

 - We have a school-wide subscription to Unifrog which gives students personalised career information based on their choices

 - The website icould.com is used – especially in Year 9 – when students learn about LMI and how it can be used to help inform career choices

 - Annual apprenticeship evening – students get the opportunity to meet local employers and apprentice providers to find out about careers/current opportunities

 - Sixth form students receive weekly or fortnightly updates about apprenticeship opportunities and changes in the local labour market around Warrington

-- A weekly form time LMI activity enables students to learn about a vast range of careers and the LMI for each of these
+- A fortnightly form time LMI activity enables students to learn about a vast range of careers and the LMI for each of these

 3. Addressing the needs of each pupil

-- Students from Year 7 onwards have access to a personalised account with Fast Tomato that allows them to discover and investigate a variety of careers based on their responses to an interactive personality and likes quiz.
+- Students from Year 7 onwards have access to a personalised account with UniFrog that allows them to discover and investigate a variety of careers based on their responses to an interactive personality and likes quiz.

 - Students in Year 9 and Year 11 have a one-to-one meeting with a member of SLT to discuss their choices for the next stage of their academic journey.

-- Assembly programme includes a week focusing on Apprenticeships so that information can be provided on career options that are not following a strictly academic route.
+- Our assembly programme includes both National Careers Week and Apprenticeship Week so students have information on career options that are not following a strictly academic route.

 4. Linking curriculum learning to careers